monsoonmaelstrom/book2/book2.md

 I make my way back to Alex and Giorgi and hand Giorgi my bag.

-“I’ll circle around, and come over the rooftops until I get to that building, I say pointing at the one closest to Davy’s.
-Once I get there, I’ll wait until you make your way back to Davy’s.
-Throw the first brick, and I when I hear it hit I’ll count to five and then jump.
+“I’ll circle around, and come over the rooftops until I get to that building,” I say, pointing at the one closest to Davy’s.
+“Once I get there, I’ll wait until you make your way back to Davy’s.
+Throw the first brick, and when I hear it hit I’ll count to five and then jump.
 You throw a second brick at the same time.
 With any luck, they’ll never notice I was up there.”

 Giorgi nods.